itsjunetime/smserver/README.md

 If there are any issues, questions, or feature requests at all, don't hesitate to create an issue or pull request here, or email me at contact@ianwelker.com.
 I may not run into all issues that could possibly come up, so I would really appreciate any issues you let me know about.

 ### Acknowledged current issues:
 - Since version +debug35, the .deb does not support sending attachments or custom css loading, though the .ipa does.
-I don't quite know why this is, but I'm looking into it.
+This is due to file permissions, specifically running `chmod 7777` on the SMServer executable (which the deb does upon install, to gain access to the sms database).
-    - If you are not running checkra1n and decide to install the .ipa, you'll need to ssh into your device and run `chmod 7777 /Applications/SMServer.app/SMServer` ; If you don't do this, the app won't be able to communicate with your SMS database.
-This step is not necessary if you install the .deb, since it handles that for you.
+    - Currently, there is no workaround for those not running checkra1n to send attachments and load custom CSS.
+I'm looking into this, though, and I'll update this as soon as there's something.
 - Message text box in web interface doesn't correctly resize when typing a multi-line text

 ### To file an issue: